omnibor/site/content/resources/whitepaper.md

 *Artifacts and associated metadata may be obfuscated when sharing the artifact identity graph, while preserving other properties.*

 Metadata about artifacts and their associated artifact dependency graphs may have varying levels of sensitivity.
 OmniBOR allows the supplier to reveal as little or as much as they, in negotiation with their consumers, choose.
-The OmniBOR graph itself is just a [merkel tree](https://en.wikipedia.org/wiki/Merkle_tree) of opaque hashes.
+The OmniBOR graph itself is just a [merkle tree](https://en.wikipedia.org/wiki/Merkle_tree) of opaque hashes.
 This provides transparency about the artifact dependency graph and its structure, while allowing supplier modulated levels of opaequeness about the metadata.

 #### 6. Truncatability of Graph